HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 > Definition: Interface Segregation Principle (ISP)
 > > Clients should not be forced to depend upon interfaces that they do not use.

+Avoid monster interface that does everything.
+Prefer introducing multiple, smaller interfaces that target specific usage models or use cases.

+Say when defining the interfaces to the HAL and there are multiple communications lines into to the system: I2C, UART, SPI, then each of these should have it's own interface.
+The same goes for services provided by an eventual RTOS such as thread and mutex support, split these as well into different interfaces.

 ### Dependency Inversion Principle

 > Definition: Dependency Inversion Principle (DIP)